RubFlub/Nebula-ToS-and-Privacy-Policy/privacy-policy.md

 - The name of the partnered server, as set by an admin of the server.
 - The 'format' of the partnered server, as set by an admin of the server.
 - The 'term' of the partnered server, as set by an admin of the server.

 No other information outside of the above will be stored.

 # Updating Data
-Data may be updated when using specific commands/ Updating data may include updating the listed details of a partnered server, or an update of the server.
+Data may be updated when using specific commands.
+Updating data may include updating the listed details of a partnered server, or an update of the server.
 No other actions may update the stored information at any given time.